forderud/RunInSandbox/README.md

 WARNING: **Does not work yet**.
 Have submitted [DCOM registration timeout when attempting to start a COM server through a different user](https://stackoverflow.com/questions/54076028/dcom-registration-timeout-when-attempting-to-start-a-com-server-through-a-differ) to StackOverflow to request advise.

-Work-around: Use [`RunAs`](https://docs.microsoft.com/en-us/windows/desktop/com/runas) to manually configure the user to run through.
+Work-around: Use [`RunAs`](https://docs.microsoft.com/en-us/windows/desktop/com/runas) registry key to manually configure the user to run through.
 This also configures environment variable & registry properly, but launches the process in session 0, which is not desired.

 ## COAUTHINFO-based impersonation approach
 This approach passes a `COSERVERINFO` parameter when creating the COM server.
 This parameter contains `COAUTHINFO`/`COAUTHIDENTITY` structures with the desired username & password for the COM server.